 TRANSACTION AGREEMENT

+(St. Mary’s Production, LLC)

-This Transaction Agreement shall confirm the transaction agreed to and be binding between Brazos VPP Limited Partnership, a Texas limited partnership ("Customer") and Enron North America Corp. ("Company") regarding the purchase and sale of Gas on the following terms.
-Company to purchase and receive(“Buyer”) and Customer to sell and deliver (“Seller”).
+This Transaction Agreement shall confirm the transaction agreed to and be binding between Brazos VPP Limited Partnership, a Delaware limited partnership ("Seller"), and Enron North America Corp. ("Buyer") regarding the purchase and sale of Gas on the following terms.
+Company to purchase and receive and Customer to sell and deliver.

 Transaction Number ______________.

+RE: Conveyance of Overriding Royalty Interest from St. Mary’s Production, LLC to ECT Merchant Investments Corp. (“EMIC”) effective as of December 1, 2000, assigned by EMIC to Brazos VPP Limited Partnership (the “Conveyance”), a copy of which is attached hereto as Exhibit A

+EFFECTIVE DATE: January 1, 2001

-PERIOD OF DELIVERY: January 1, 2001 through June 30, 2003.
+PERIOD OF DELIVERY: January 1, 2001, until the Termination Time (as such term is defined in the Conveyance)

-DAILY CONTRACT QUANTITY: DCQ: Delivery Month MMBtu/day
+SCHEDULED AMOUNTS: Delivery Month MMBtu/Day